Overview

 - We should leverage these techniques of

-, to do just like MS did with Hardware Abstraction Layer, and write very machine independent code.
-When a machine requires long
+typedef and #define, to do just like MS did with Hardware Abstraction Layer, and write very machine independent code.
+When a machine requires long, instead of using machine dependent code, we replace it with generics and we'd just typedef long hello, instead of typedef int hello, and our code will be free from any architecture-specific dependency.
+Same with #define

 Fundamentals Of C